Skip to main content

 DVT risk, dehydration, and jet lag are real but mostly manageable.
 The pre-flight flow, in-flight movement protocol, and post-flight tactics that actually shorten the recovery.

-Peer-reviewed evidence on air travel and health: Watson 2011 travel VTE guidelines, Cochrane 2016 compression stockings review, Eastman 2009 jet lag,
+Evidence-based analysis of air travel and health: Watson 2011 travel VTE guidelines, Cochrane 2016 compression stockings review, Eastman 2009 jet lag,

 The 60-second version